ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 .. note::

-   Remember that functions and methods naming is just a convention.
-In Python there are not private members, meaning that you can always access these even if they start with underscores.
+   Remember that these are only conventions for naming functions and methods.
+In Python there are no private or protected members, meaning that you can always access even those members that start with underscores.

 Variables
 ~~~~~~~~~